Glasgow Airport Movements 2021

 Berry Aviation is an American charter airline based at San Marcos Municipal Airport, Texas.
 It was established in 1983 and since commencing operations, Berry has served as a partner to the U.S. Government, Department of Defence, and all branches of the U.S. military.
 The company also offers passenger charter and cargo flights, as well as providing contract work for the US Postal Service and various foreign government agencies.

-Below: ATR 72-600 SE-MKH (f/v) of Braathens Regional arrived from Malmo Monday 9 August etc* // (1238 N/S Stand 27 > 37L, arrived with Malmo FF from Billund). (to edit)* // distant shot from the house etc // A couple of hours later two Glasgow-bound easyJet Airbuses, a Ryanair Boeing 737 and Loganair Embraer were forced to adopt a holding pattern over the Lanark area due to severe thunderstorms moving across the Airport and surrounding area.
-BA Embraer E190 G-LCYK was forced to do likewise over Kilmarnock and the resultant delays were such that the easyJet planes had to divert to Edinburgh.
+Below: ATR 72-600 SE-MKH (f/v) of Braathens Regional arrived from Malmo at 12:40 on Monday 9 August, bringing Swedish side Malmo FF from Billund.
+A couple of hours later two Glasgow-bound easyJet Airbuses, a Ryanair Boeing 737 and Loganair Embraer were forced to adopt a holding pattern over the Lanark area due to severe thunderstorms moving across the airport and surrounding area.
+A British Airways Embraer 190, G-LCYK, was forced to do likewise over Kilmarnock and the resultant delays were such that both easyJet planes had to divert to Edinburgh.

 There are also hints of stormy times ahead for the Old Firm - for the first time in 10 years, Scotland began the season with two clubs in the Champions League but within two weeks, both had crashed out before the play-off stage.
-Rangers followed Celtic into the Europa League after an abject home defeat by Malmo, blowing a 1-0 lead and one-man advantage on the night to fall to the Swedish champions at a packed Ibrox.
+Rangers followed Celtic into the Europa League after an abject home defeat by visitors Malmo, blowing a 1-0 lead and one-man advantage on the night to fall to the Swedish champions at a packed Ibrox.
 Steven Gerrard`s men had already made a poor start to the Scottish Premiership going down 0-1 to Dundee United.
-As a result of their shortcomings in the Champions League against Danish side Midtjylland (2-3 agg), Celtic went on to face Czech side FK Jablonec in an attempt to progress in the Europa League. etc SE-MKH (N/S 0040 Stand 37L, departed with Malmo FF to Billund) (11th); (to edit)*
+At the other end of the city, their rivals Celtic exited the Champions League losing 2-3 on aggregate to Danish side Midtjylland.
+The Hoops went on to face Czech side FK Jablonec in an attempt to progress in the Europa League.

 (Photos © sport.hrt.hr & BBC News)